 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.

-Here is my design plan for the room:
+Here is my design plan for the office:

 When we first moved into our house, we painted the walls green and the trim white.
 We moved in the bookcase, the chaise and the desk and then basically started using the room a dumping ground for things without a home.